email: tony@lathes.co.uk

 As one would expect, the quality of finished machines varied enormously and, while many were paragons of engineering virtue and worked superbly, some were rather less well built and consequently less certain and accurate in operation.

-Although a Dore Westbury could not take heavy cuts, its wonderful versatility and adaptability more than compensated and so offered the impecunious model engineer (and they all tend to be a bit tight with money) the chance to undertake machining operations that would otherwise have meant buying several other machine tools - and that was the key to its great success.
+Although the Dore Westbury could not take heavy cuts, its wonderful versatility and adaptability more than compensated and so offered the impecunious model engineer (and they all tend to be a bit tight with money) the chance to undertake machining operations that would otherwise have meant buying several other machine tools - and that was the key to its great success.
+A tip: to aid rigidity, when using the machine casually, keep the head as far in as possible and raised to the minimum height needed for clearance

-Production petered out in the late 1990s - it being surprising that it lasted so long as the import of inexpensive, ready-to-run Taiwanese and Korean mill-drills such as the Nareok, Alpine, Sealey and NuTools, etc., had begun in the early 1970s.
-Although of relatively crude construction and dubious quality, these machine are surprisingly effective - though they all lack the great versatility of the Dore-Westbury..
+Production petered out in the late 1990s - it was surprising that it lasted so long as the import of inexpensive, ready-to-run Taiwanese and Korean mill-drills such as the Nareok, Alpine, Sealey and NuTools, etc., had begun in the early 1970s.
+Although of relatively crude construction and dubious quality, these machines are surprisingly effective - though they all lack the enormous versatility of the Dore-Westbury..

 A very early version of the Dore Westbury with a number of home-engineered modifications